New Flexible Pathways

 Retirement Plan Design

-• Participant Risks: The candidate will understand how to analyze the risks faced by retirees and the participants of retirement plans.
+• Participant Risks: Analyze the risks faced by retirees and the participants of retirement plans.

-• Sponsor Risks: The candidate will understand how to analyze the risks faced by sponsors of retirement plans.
+• Sponsor Risks: Analyze the risks faced by sponsors of retirement plans.

-• Benefit Plan Design Recommendation: The candidate will understand how to evaluate sponsors’ goals for the retirement plan, evaluate alternative plan types and features, and recommend a plan design appropriate to address those goals.
+• Benefit Plan Design Recommendation: Evaluate sponsors’ goals for the retirement plan, evaluate alternative plan types and features, and recommend a plan design appropriate to address those goals.

 RET 201